Makkah Masjid bombing

 A bombing occurred on 18 May 2007 inside the Makkah Masjid, a mosque located in the old city area of Hyderabad, capital of the Indian state of Telangana located very close to Charminar.
 The blast was caused by a cellphone-triggered pipe bomb placed near the site designated for ablution.
 Two further live IEDs were found and defused by the police.

-Sixteen people were reported dead in the immediate aftermath, of whom five were killed by the police firing after the incident while trying to quell the mob angered by what they considered police failure to protect the Muslims during their worship.
+Sixteen people were reported dead in the immediate aftermath, of whom five were killed by the police firing after the incident while trying to quell the rioting Muslim mob.
 On 16 April 2018, the NIA Court acquitted all 11 who were accused in the blasts, citing lack of evidence.

 Overview

 The bomb exploded around 1:15 pm in Mecca Masjid, a 400-year-old mosque in Hyderabad.
 The IED contained cyclotol, a 60:40 mixture of RDX and TNT, filled in a 10 in by 3 in pipe.
 The bomb was placed under a heavy marble platform, which took the force of the impact and saved many lives.
 Two more IEDs were found, one 100 meters away from the blast site and the other near the main gate.
 Both of them were defused 3 hours after the blast.

 The blast occurred near the open-air section of the masjid.
 At the time of the blast more than 10,000 people were inside the mosque premises, for the Friday prayers.
 The injured were treated at the Osmania hospital in Hyderabad.